Stradivarius: Comparisons in sound quality

 In a double-blind test in 2012 published in the study "Player preferences among new and old violins", expert players could not distinguish old from new instruments by playing them for a short time in a small room.
 In an additional test, performed in a concert hall, one of the Stradivarius violins placed first, but one of the participants stated that "the audience in the concert hall were essentially equivocal on which instruments were better in each of the pair-wise instrument comparisons" and "I could tell slight differences in the instruments... but overall they were all great.
 None of them sounded substantially weaker than the others."
 Modern violins were rated as having better sound-carrying qualities and were preferred again in a study in 2017.

-While many world-class soloists play violins by Antonio Stradivari, there are notable exceptions.
+While many world-class soloists play violins by Antonio Stradivari, some prefer other makers.
 For example, Christian Tetzlaff formerly played "a quite famous Strad", but switched to a violin made in 2002 by Stefan-Peter Greiner.
 He states that the listener cannot tell that his instrument is modern, and he regards it as excellent for Bach and better than a Stradivarius for "the big Romantic and 20th-century concertos."